 3. The draggable item is not moving to the correct position.

-This is usually caused by the draggable item not having a height designated.
+This is usually caused by the draggable item not having a designated height.
 You can fix this by adding a height value to the draggable object.